What are the Implications and Next Steps for Your Organisation?

 The case that triggered the CJEU judgements is often referred to as ‘Schrems II’.
-In summary, Maximillian Schrems, an Austrian privacy activist, brought a complaint against the Irish Data Protection Commission (DPC), Ireland’s data protection authority, arguing that the US does not provide sufficient security and redress mechanisms to protect transferred privacy data.
+In summary, Maximillian Schrems, an Austrian privacy activist, brought a complaint against the Irish Data Protection Commission (DPC), Ireland’s data protection authority, arguing that the US does not provide sufficient security and redress mechanisms to protect transferred privacy data of people in the EU.
 In Schrems’ case, the privacy data related to his personal Facebook data, which he claimed Facebook Ireland transfers and processes wholly or partially on servers of Facebook Inc., based in the US.
-These transfers between Facebook Ireland and Facebook Inc. took place using SCCs.
-Schrems has claimed that the SCCs do not provide an ‘adequate’ level of protection for EU data subjects, as U.S. legislation does not explicitly limit interference with an individual’s right to protection of personal data in the same way as EU data protection law, i.e. the intrusive nature of US surveillance activities.
+These transfers between Facebook Ireland and Facebook Inc. took place using the then-applicable SCCs (these have since been replaced, in June 2021 by the EU, with more ‘Schrems-compliant’ SCCs).
+Schrems claimed that the former SCCs did not provide an ‘adequate’ level of protection for EU data subjects, as U.S. legislation does not explicitly limit interference with an individual’s right to protection of personal data in the same way as EU data protection law, i.e., the intrusive nature of US surveillance activities.
 Following the complaint, the Irish DPC brought proceedings against Facebook in the Irish High Court, which referred a number of questions to the CJEU for a preliminary ruling.
 The preliminary questions primarily focussed on the validity of the SCCs, but also related to the EU-U.S. Privacy Shield framework.

 What was the Judgement on SCCs?